-Making elegance look effortless, design superstar Thomas Hamel’s former Sydney residence, pictured, is a great lesson in advanced design.
-And a reminder to make everything you put on show speak to you.
-Here we break down the basics: how to hit the mark everytime you pull a room together.
+Everything you put on show speaks to you.
+Here we break down the basics of how to hit the mark everytime you pull a room together.

 1. When using colour, use it in planes

 Paint entire walls from architrave to skirtings.
 Don’t pick out the detailing in contrasting colours.
 It looks (and feels) old-fashioned.

 2. Make at least one spectacular change

 We think the biggest bang for the buck is to open up a ceiling.
 If you have an attic or a pitched roof, it’s likely that you can open it up.
 It’s not cheap, but it’s life changing.

 3. Spend as much as you can afford on your floor

 You can sit on a box on a beautiful floor and be happy, but nothing will ever improve a cheap floor.
 Flooring underpins everything, and is not easy to change.
 It has the biggest impact on aesthetics, practicality and budget.
 What does your house need?